 There are actually a ton of amazingly useful things Scrapebox can do, but it has a pretty bad reputation because it became known, years ago, as a tool to facilitate comment spam.
 While it is possible to use Scrapebox for spammy purposes, the number of legitimate uses far outweighs the spammy ones.
 Here’s an article I wrote that details how to use Scrapebox to find guest blogging opportunities.

 This WordPress plugin enables you to run an A/B conversion optimization split test on any page of your WordPress site — including your homepage, as long as it’s registered as a “Page” within the WordPress backend.
 It solved a need for me for which I had been looking for solutions for a long time.

 Intercom is useful for a few main cases:

-Simply put, this tool is indispensable for SaaS companies, and highly useful for any e-commerce company.
+Simply put, this SEO tool is indispensable for SaaS companies engaging in content marketing, and highly useful for any e-commerce company.
 If you sell products or services through your website, and want to provide direct customer communication through it, definitely check out Intercom.

 Investment: $49/mo minimum.

 Guru’s URL Grabber allows you to isolate URLs from a text file.
 This means you can copy the text contents of an entire webpage, then quickly and easily identify and isolate all the URLs on that page.
 This can be useful for a variety of reasons, such as identifying guest blogging publisher targets from a list or a forum thread.